seba1204/portail/backend/Readme.md

 - add a endpoint to delete images
 - add an endpoint to reboot Raspberry
 - add an endpoint to restart server
-- add error  but gate is toogled !
+- add error  'but gate is toogled !'
 - add an endpoint /images/:id?width=---